Quick Homemade Brown Sugar Caramel

 • 3/4 teaspoon sea salt

-• 2 teaspoons (8 g) real vanilla extract
+• 2 teaspoons (8 g) real vanilla extract (see note below)

 Instructions

-• To a heavy-bottomed medium saucepan set over medium heat add the brown sugar and butter, stirring until the sugar is dissolve.
+• To a heavy-bottomed medium saucepan set over medium heat add the brown sugar and butter, stirring until the sugar is dissolved.
 Grab a whisk, and continuously whisk until the butter is completely emulsified into the sugar.
 If the butter is separated, continue whisking until they're completely combined and thick.
 This should take about 3 to 4 minutes.

 two pans in the process of making caramel.